SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 ### After course completion

-Every participant who completes the course will be registered as a Certified LeSS Practitioner on [less.works](http://less.works).
+Every participant who completes the course will be registered as a Certified LeSS Practitioner on <http://less.works>.
 Here they can find additional information about LeSS, share course information and stay in contact with the other course participants.

 ----
 ![image-right](assets/images/MJ.png){: height="150px" width="150px" .align-right}

 ### Why MJ endorses Craig's class

-For many years, [Craig Larman](https://www.amazon.com/Craig-Larman/e/B000APVUN6/) has been the quiet voice of reason in a world of hyperbolic claims.
-As _Agile_ has taken off as a buzzword, it's brought us a multi-billion dollar industry of fake agile.
+> For many years, [Craig Larman](https://www.amazon.com/Craig-Larman/e/B000APVUN6/) has been the quiet voice of reason
+> in a world of hyperbolic claims.
+As _Agile_ has taken off as a buzzword, it's brought us a multi-billion dollar industry
+> of fake agile.
+>

-After ten years of trying to help people do Scrum, it's become obvious that most of the problems that stop them are built into the _organizational design_, beyond just the team level.
+> After ten years of trying to help people do Scrum, it's become obvious that most of the problems that stop them are built into
+> the _organizational design_, the structures, policies, and management habits beyond just the team level.
 Craig and Bas's work in LeSS specifically focuses on those difficult problems.

 {% include video id="cvz4364pC0g" provider="youtube" %}
 {% include video id="e7mzpKHOAHs" provider="youtube" %}